Six Material Issues

 Initiatives

-4. Implement work style reforms and measures to improve work-life balance.
+4. Promote work style reform and measures to improve work-life balance.

-5. Enhance mental health care measures and health promotion activities in order to appropriately manage and promote employee physical and mental health.
+5. Enhance mental health care measures and health promotion activities in order to appropriately manage and promote employees’ physical and mental health.

 Monitoring Indicators

-• Percentages of mid-career employees hired/retained/serving in managerial posts
+• Percentages of mid-career employees hired/currently employed/serving in managerial positions

 • Percentage of persons with disabilities hired